semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 This document provides an overview of Semgrep's proprietary cross-file (interfile) and cross-function (intrafile) taint analysis features through specific examples, such as its use in type inferences, class inheritance, constant propagation, and taint analysis.

-Differences between Semgrep and Semgrep OSS can be observed by viewing the examples in a separate Playground tab.
+Differences between Semgrep and Semgrep OSS can be observed by viewing the examples in separate Playground tabs.
 See the following section for more information.

 Note that Semgrep cross-file analysis implies cross-function analysis as well.